Actions You Can Take Today to Support Your Lefty

 Posted by: Brooke Olson

-Category: Handwriting
+Category: Fine Motor, Handwriting

-Origins of lefty’s.
+Origins of Leftys

 Archeological and paleontological findings imply that handedness developed early on in human phylogeny.
 Lefties have existed for millions of year.
 Archeologists measure bones, look at Paleolithic paintings on cave wall and tools and examine ancient weapons and tools.
 All have implied handedness.

-Heredity and genetics of being a lefty
+Heredity and Genetics of Being a Lefty

 Left-handers are more likely to have left-handed parents, particularly left-handed mothers.
 Twin studies also point to a possible genetic component, as the handedness concordance rate of identical twins is higher than that of fraternal twins (81.2% vs. 73.3%).